-I am honored to serve as the principal of Wake Forest High School where parents, teachers, and students care for each other and strive to build positive relationships that support academic and social growth.
+I am truly honored to serve as the principal of Wake Forest High School where the community of parents, teachers, and students care for each other and strive to build positive relationships, strong academics, and well-prepared students.

 Let's make it another great year at Wake Forest High School!

 Go COUGARS!